UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/group_management/index.md

 ### Class Group Restrictions

-Due to Arizona sales tax restrictions {==class groups are restricted to the Ocelote cluster and cannot use Puma==}.
+Due to Arizona sales tax restrictions ==class groups are restricted to the Ocelote cluster and cannot use Puma==.
 To submit standard jobs on Ocelote, students will use the class group's name for the `--account` Slurm directive.
 For example:

 ```bash
 #SBATCH --account=hpc101